Signs that it may be time to hire

 To compete with bigger companies, follow best practices for clear, meaningful job descriptions.
 Think about what your ideal candidate is likely to search for, and inject these popular keywords into your description for maximum visibility.
 Include accurate descriptions of the job’s responsibilities, requirements and rewards to encourage the right candidates to apply, and keep the tone conversational, informational and friendly.
 Check out our job description examples to help you create your own compelling job posting.

-Pro-tip: Consider posting a Sponsored Job for up to 5X more clicks**
+Pro-tip: Consider posting a Sponsored Job for better visibility, and immediate access to quality candidates you can invite to apply.

 When you have several applicants rolling in, it’s time to start narrowing down your candidate pool based on their resumes.
 Filter out applicants who don’t match the key job requirements by sending them a rejection email (Indeed has a built-in rejection message you can send with the click of a button!).
 To determine which resumes should be added to your “yes” or “maybe” piles, look for the following clues that tell a story about the candidate’s motivations, experience and work style: